Thoughts about reading fiction, nonfiction, & children's books, new & old

 Lost Chicago by David Lowe focuses on the buildings that have been torn down.
 Since I’ve never lived in the city, it’s not as tragic to me, and I got rather tired of the drama (this building has “disappeared” and this “gem” has been horrifically removed).
 Beyond that, though, the book provided a very general history of Chicago in between the photographs, starting with Louis and Clark and going through the Chicago fire and to the early 20th century.
 Because the focus was on the photographs of the now-torn down buildings, the history was not too dense for me.
 I learned about a little about the Chicago School of Architecture and I’m eager to learn more.
 I also found myself interested in some more of the history.

-I mentioned the video Chicago: City of the Century in my Reading Journal post last week.
+I watched the video Chicago: City of the Century in my Reading Journal post last week.
 It was excellently done, and I thought watching a three-disc documentary was a wonderful way to grasp some of the history of Chicago without having to read a 700-page book.
 It was slightly cheesy in its drama, but overall, this movie was a great beginning.
 I know it was not too cheesy because I also started a different one that was so horribly done I couldn’t watch more than 30 minutes.
 I won’t bother pointing you to that one.

 Well, the first that comes to my mind is “Devil in the White City” by Erik Larson, but some parts of the book are pretty gruesome, so I didn’t really enjoy it that much.
 The history of the 1893 World Fair in Chicago was interesting, though.